Reading Time: 6 minutes

 Trust is especially vital to teams, especially those where face-to-face interactions are limited.
 Without frequent face-to-face interactions and trust, it can be hard for both individuals and teams to build relationships and communicate effectively.
 (2)

 But there’s more.
-Studies have found that trust is not just essential because it strengthens friendships but trusting relationships can positively affect negotiations.
-Negotiators have reported that deception was more likely to happen when there was a low level of trust.
-Conversely, when there was a higher degree of trust, there was a lower level of deception, and that’s good news for organizations.
+Studies have found that trust is not only essential because it strengthens friendships, but also that trusting relationships can positively impact negotiations.
+Negotiators have reported that deception is more likely to occur when there is a low level of trust.
+Conversely, when there was a higher degree of confidence, there was a lower level of deception, and that’s good news for organizations.
 (3)

 Trust Lowers Costs

 Building trust in the buyer-seller relationship is a central focus of relationship marketing.
 There are mixed results concerning the performance outcomes of trust (4), but it is safe to say that where there is a high degree of distrust in organizations, they will structure themselves as if they cannot trust anyone.
-The lack of trust will cause the cost of transactions to increase.
-Therefore, higher degrees of trust results in increased profits.
+The lack of trust will lead to increased transaction costs.
+Therefore, higher degrees of trust result in increased profits.

-Additionally, studies have found that trust between organizations and employees is crucial for any organization to function at its best.
-If not, the organization will face more significant employee turnover, higher costs, and more risks.
+Additionally, studies have shown that trust between organizations and their employees is essential for an organization to function optimally.
+If not, the organization will face increased employee turnover, higher costs, and greater risks.

-People who are quietly quitting leave their jobs at a higher than usual rate, choosing to run towards environments where they can feel safe, valued, and more empowered to make choices.
-Employers failing to prioritize trust and transparency are struggling to retain talent, leading to higher costs.
+People who are quietly quitting leave their jobs at a higher-than-usual rate, choosing to run towards environments where they can feel safe, valued, and more empowered to make choices.
+Employers who fail to prioritize trust and transparency struggle to retain talent, resulting in higher costs.

 A lack of employee trust also affects productivity.
-Employees with low morale and a lack of confidence in their employer may experience increased stress and a lack of motivation, dramatically impacting their productivity and the wider business.
+Employees with low morale and a lack of confidence in their employer may experience increased stress and a decline in motivation, which can dramatically impact their productivity and that of the wider business.

 When employees are trusted, they are empowered to succeed.
 This means employees enjoy a culture of honesty and a sense of belonging.
-A company culture built on trust makes employees feel more secure in their jobs, which can help to reduce turnover and the costs that come with it.
-Additionally, employees will also feel more comfortable raising concerns because they have confidence and trust that the company will pay attention to their problems and are assured of protection from retaliation.
+A company culture built on trust makes employees feel more secure in their jobs, which can help reduce turnover and the associated costs.
+Additionally, employees will feel more comfortable raising concerns because they have confidence and trust that the company will address their problems and are assured of protection from retaliation.
 Employee interaction and feedback protect the organization from risks and the high costs associated with them.
 (5)

 Trusted organizations are 8x more resilient, 7x more likely to command a premium price, and 6x more likely to benefit from consumer loyalty.
 (6)